smerchan/smerchan.github.io/_posts/2018-6-28-Introduction-to-Support-Vector-Machines --Motivation-and-Basics.md

 ---
 layout: post
+type: blog
-title: Introduction to Support Vector Machines - Motivation and Basics
+title: Introduction to Support Vector Machines
+excerpt: Motivation and Basics
+comments: true
 ---

 In this post, you will learn about the basics of Support Vector Machines (SVM), which is a well-regarded supervised machine learning algorithm.
 This technique needs to be in everyone's tool-bag especially people who aspire to be a data scientist one day.
 Since there's a lot to learn about, I'll introduce SVM to you across two posts so that you can have a coffee break in between :)